 Q: What is glycolic acid?

-Dendy Engelman, M.D., F.A.A.D., a board-certified dermatologist at Medical Dermatology and Cosmetic Surgery in New York explains that glycolic acid is an alpha hydroxy acid (or AHA) that is used as a chemical exfoliant.
-“Derived from sugar cane, it’s the smallest acid in size, meaning the molecule can get deep into the skin.”
+Glycolic acid is an alpha hydroxy acid (or AHA) that is used as a chemical exfoliant, explains Dendy Engelman, M.D., F.A.A.D., a board-certified dermatologist at Medical Dermatology and Cosmetic Surgery in New York.
+“Derived from sugar cane, it’s the smallest acid in size, meaning the molecule can get deep into the skin” she goes on to note.
 Basically, it helps break down the top layer of skin cells and removes dead particles while addressing skin concerns like pigment unevenness and fine lines.

 Q: What is glycolic acid used for?

 “It is often used to even out pigment, skin tone, blur fine lines, and combat aging.
 By exfoliating and stimulating collagen production, it helps to address these concerns on your face and sun exposed areas.
 It is also helpful for follicular disorders, like keratosis pilaris or ‘chicken skin’ on the arms and legs,” says board-certified dermatologist Michele Farber, M.D., F.A.A.D., of Schweiger Dermatology Group in New York.
 “It’s safe to use on other areas in addition to your face, like the back, chest, neck and arms,” adds Engelman.

 Q: Should I use glycolic acid?

 Generally, glycolic acid is great for all skin types (and safe to use during pregnancy), but “those with dry or mature skin will benefit the most because of the acid’s ability to penetrate deep into the skin to even out your tone and smooth out fine lines,” says Engelman.